Amal Clooney quits UK envoy role over Brexit deal breach | DW | 18.09.2020

 Firstly he promised parliament a vote on any decision to use the treaty-breaking powers created by the bill.
 Secondly, he has also committed to referring any dispute with the EU to the resolution mechanism set out in the Withdrawal Agreement "in parallel" to using the treaty-busting powers unilaterally.

-The EU says any breach of the Brexit treaty could sink trade talks, propel the UK towards a messy exit when it fully departs on December 31.
+The EU says any breach of the Brexit treaty could sink trade talks and propel the UK towards a messy exit when it fully departs on December 31.

 With material from Reuters